English Literature and Spanish BA (Hons) – 2024 entry

 English Literature and Spanish placements

-We believe that the development of academic knowledge should be coupled with strong and continuous professional training so that you graduate with a wider range of skills that will make you more employable.
-Our Professional Training placement scheme is one of the reasons for our very high employment rates.
+We believe academic knowledge should be coupled with continuous professional training so that you graduate with a wider range of skills.
+Our Professional Training placement scheme is one of the main reasons for our very high employment rates.

 In your third year, you’ll have the opportunity to practise and develop your linguistic, intercultural and transferable skills while working and/or studying abroad.
 Our placement team will help you organise a placement that fits your needs.